canonical/charm-relation-interfaces/interfaces/fiveg_n4/v0/README.md

 The `fiveg_n4` relation interface describes the expected behavior of any charm claiming to be able to provide or consume the UPF information in order to establish communication over the N4 interface.
-In a typical 5G network, the N4 interface is used between UPF and AMF.
+In a typical 5G network, the N4 interface is used between UPF and SMF.

 ## Direction